 Are you happy at Juvigo?

 I feel great at Juvigo.
-My first year was very challenging and weird because of the corona crisis, but I have always felt supported by Björn and Ayke, basically since day 1.
+My first year was very challenging and weird because of the corona crisis, but I have always felt supported by Björn, basically since day 1.
 Everything can be discussed, there is a healthy atmosphere in the company and there is a good work-life balance.
 I have said it before, in private, but I am very grateful for the opportunity I was given when I was hired at Juvigo.
 I am looking forward to making our new team members feel as great at Juvigo as well.

 Would you like to start your career at Juvigo?
 Then take a look at our international job offers and find the right job for you.